dino-/ks-library/README.md

 and use relative paths for all those directories, which is nice.

+### ks-dl-nightly.sh - Utility to run every day to do everything

+For `nc_wake`, no inspections are added on weekend days.
+The `cron` job shoulld look something like this:

+    7 1 * * tue,wed,thu,fri,sat  /opt/ks-download/bin/ks-dl-nightly.sh

 ## Building from source

 Make sure you have `ghc 7.8.x`, `cabal-install` and `darcs` installed.